 Associations of World Trade Center exposures with pulmonary and cardiometabolic outcomes among children seeking care for health concerns

 38.5% were caught in the dust cloud from the collapsing buildings on September 11; over 80% spent ≥ 1 day in their home between September 11 and 18, 2001; and 25.7% reported home dust exposure.
 New-onset nasal/sinus congestion was reported in 52.7%, while nearly one-third reported new gastroesophageal reflux (GERD) symptoms.
 Prehypertension or hypertension was identified in 45.5%.
 Multivariable regression with exposure variables, body mass index category, and age as covariates identified strongest associations of dust cloud with spirometry (17.1% decrease in maximum midexpiratory flow).
 Younger children experienced increased peripheral eosinophils (+0.098% per year, p=0.023), while older children experienced more new-onset GERD (OR 1.17, p=0.004), headaches (OR 1.10, p=0.011), and prehypertension (OR 1.09, p=0.024).
 Home dust exposure was associated with reduced high-density lipoprotein (-10.3mg/dL, p=0.027) and elevated triglycerides (+36.3mg/dL, p=0.033).
-CONCLUSIONS: While these findings cannot be assumed to generalize to all children exposed to the WTC attacks, they strongly suggest the need for more extensive study of respiratory, metabolic, and cardiovascular consequences.

 - [Show abstract] [Hide abstract]

 ABSTRACT: Despite incremental lessons learned since 9/11, responder and community health remain at unnecessary risk during responses to catastrophic disasters, as evidenced during the BP Deepwater Horizon spill and Hurricanes Katrina, Rita, and Sandy.
 Much of the health harm that occurs during disaster response, as distinct from during the disaster event itself, is avoidable.
 Protection of public health should be an integral component of disaster response, which should “do no additional harm.”
 This commentary examines how challenges and gaps the World Trade Center response resulted in preventable occupational and environmental health harm.
 It proposes changes in disaster response policies to better protect the health of rescue and recovery workers, volunteers, and impacted worker and residential communities.
 Am.
 J. Ind.
 Med. © 2014 Wiley Periodicals, Inc.American Journal of Industrial Medicine 11/2014; 57(11).
 DOI:10.1002/ajim.22386 · 1.74 Impact Factor